sophiewax/library-literacy-analysis/README.md

 If no population data, proceed with raw counts.

-**Step 5: Visualize the Data**
-Scatterplot of library count vs literacy rate:
+**Step 5: Visualize the Data for Scatterplot of library count vs literacy rate:**

 Copy the following python code:

-plt.figure(figsize=(10,6))
+- plt.figure(figsize=(10,6))

-sns.scatterplot(data=data, x='Library_Count', y='Literacy_Rate')
+- sns.scatterplot(data=data, x='Library_Count', y='Literacy_Rate')

-plt.title('Public Libraries vs Literacy Rate by State')
+- plt.title('Public Libraries vs Literacy Rate by State')

-plt.xlabel('Number of Libraries')
+- plt.xlabel('Number of Libraries')
-plt.ylabel('Literacy Rate (%)')
+- plt.ylabel('Literacy Rate (%)')
-plt.grid(True)
+- plt.grid(True)
-plt.show()
+- plt.show()
-Scatterplot with library density (optional):
+- Scatterplot with library density (optional):

-python
-Copy code
+In a seperate block copy the following python code for scatterplot with library density (optional):
-sns.scatterplot(data=data, x='Libraries_per_100k', y='Literacy_Rate')
+- sns.scatterplot(data=data, x='Libraries_per_100k', y='Literacy_Rate')

-Step 6: Correlation Analysis
+**Step 6: Correlation Analysis**
 Calculate Pearson correlation coefficient:

-python
-Copy code
-correlation = data['Library_Count'].corr(data['Literacy_Rate'])
+- correlation = data['Library_Count'].corr(data['Literacy_Rate'])
-print(f'Correlation between number of libraries and literacy rate: {correlation:.2f}') Or with library density:
+- print(f'Correlation between number of libraries and literacy rate: {correlation:.2f}')

-python
-Copy code
+Or calculate with library density using the following code:
-correlation = data['Libraries_per_100k'].corr(data['Literacy_Rate'])
+- correlation = data['Libraries_per_100k'].corr(data['Literacy_Rate'])
-print(f'Correlation between library density and literacy rate: {correlation:.2f}')
+- print(f'Correlation between library density and literacy rate: {correlation:.2f}')

 Interpretation:

-Closer to 1: strong positive relationship
+- Closer to 1: strong positive relationship

-Closer to 0: little to no relationship
+- Closer to 0: little to no relationship

-Closer to -1: strong negative relationship
+- Closer to -1: strong negative relationship

 **Step 7: Reflection and Future Research**
 This basic analysis provides an entry point into understanding how public infrastructure like libraries may relate to educational outcomes.
 However, many factors influence literacy, including income, school funding, internet access, and language diversity.

 Questions for future study:
--How do poverty rates affect the relationship between library access and literacy?
+- How do poverty rates affect the relationship between library access and literacy?
--Are there urban/rural differences in library impacts?
+- Are there urban/rural differences in library impacts?
--How have literacy rates changed over time with library expansions or closures?
+- How have literacy rates changed over time with library expansions or closures?

 Further research could incorporate more variables, use regression models, or explore spatial patterns with mapping tools.